A step-by-step guide to help you buy or renovate old listed buildings.

 - Consider reversing poor alterations and repairs that were done in the past.

 - ALWAYS obtain written consent before proceeding with a repair or alteration.
+If by any chance you end up at a hearing before your local council, only written proof can service in your advantage.

 - Get the right balance between making the building energy efficient, and the amount of work you’re allowed to do.